pythonindia/inpycon-blog/README.md

 ## Getting Started

-Run the following commands in a virtualenv:
+Run the following commands in a `virtualenv`:

 ```
 $ pip install -r requirements.txt
-$ ./develop_server.sh start
+$ make serve
 ```

-The contents should be visible at [http://localhost:8000/blog/](http://localhost:8000/blog/)
+The contents should be visible at [http://localhost:8000/](http://localhost:8000/)

 ## Want to Contribute?